Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student or Supervisor and has logged in to the system before this use case begins.
+User must be Student or Supervisor and be logged in the system before this use case begins.

 Post-Conditions